New York City Mayor Bill de Blasio announces run for president

 Following the stop in Iowa Friday, sources say the mayor will head to South Carolina over the weekend.

-NYCHA residents are planning to protest outside the Good Morning America studios Thursday, saying they will call on the mayor to fix the public housing authority and solve the crisis of affordable housing in New York City.
+New York City Housing Authority residents protested outside the Good Morning America studios Thursday, saying they will call on the mayor to fix the NYCHA public housing authority and solve the crisis of affordable housing in New York City.

-De Blasio is not the first NYC mayor to run for president.
+De Blasio is not the first New York City mayor to run for president.

-Back in 1972, when he was still mayor, John Lindsay launched a bid for the White House.
+Back in 1972, Mayor John Lindsay launched a bid for the White House.
 After he left office, Rudy Giuliani ran for the Republican nomination.
 Neither candidate did well in the early voting states.

 ----------